microsoftgraph/microsoft-graph-docs-contrib/concepts/search-concept-searchall.md

 ## Known limitation

-- Deep paging (paging through the entire result set) is not supported beyond start row x (e.g. "from":1000).
+- Deep paging (paging through the entire result set) is not supported beyond start row x (e.g. "from" value > 1000).
+  Suggest not to use big 'from' and 'size' value while executing search request with Application Permission.
 - [Collapsing](./search-concept-collapse.md) is not supported.